Google

 (note to a&r: Genre is strictly speaking a subset of performance, not lyric and melody.
 So if you are looking for material to cover, consider searching all genres ... then interpret it in your genre)

-About the Song description: Several books site the following poem as carved in a rock on Mt.
+Several books sited the following poem as carved in a rock on Mt.
 Katahdin.

 "Here's a hail to each flaming dawn